wp-plugins/uw-cals-extend-rss2-feed/readme.txt

 === UW CALS Extend RSS2 feed ===
 Contributors: uwcals
-Tags: uw, madison, wisconsin, cals, rss2, feed, thumbnails, custom fields Requires at least: 2.8
+Tags: uw, madison, wisconsin, cals, rss2, feed, thumbnails, custom fields, customize Requires at least: 2.8
 Tested up to: 3.1
 Stable tag: trunk

-Allows you to retrieve more post data (i.e. thumnails and custom fields) via RSS2.
+Enables WordPress to include thumbnail and custom-field data in its RSS2 feed

 == Description ==

-Allows you to retrieve extra post item data, so more information from a post can be available via RSS feed (i.e. specific custom fields and thumbnails).
-To do this, add extra parameters to your RSS feed link, as indicated below.

-Accepted arguments:
-- All WP Feed options, as listed on http://codex.wordpress.org/WordPress_Feeds
-- post_thumbnail=1: retrieves the post's thumbnail link (if available)
+Enables WordPress to include thumbnail and custom field data in its RSS2 feed.

+**How is works:**
+* *To retrieve post thumbnails:* Add "post_thumbnail=1" to your feed's link. (e.g. "http://www.mywpsite/feed/?post_thumb=1")
-- meta_keys=meta_name1[,meta_name2,meta_nameN]: retrieves values of specifies custom fields used by the post (if available).
-For example, "meta_keys=post_quote,post_contributor" will retrieve the "post_quote" and "post_contributor" custom fields' value, if these fields have been added to the post.
+* *To retrieve custom fields:* Add "meta_keys=meta_name1[,meta_name2,meta_name3,...]" to your feed's link (e.g. "http://www.mywpsite/feed/?meta_keys=post_quote,post_contributor" will retrieve the "post_quote" and "post_contributor" custom fields' value, if these fields have been added to the post.)

-Example:
+* *To further customize your feed:* use any other WP Feed options, as listed on http://codex.wordpress.org/WordPress_Feeds/.

+*Example:*
 The http://news.cals.wisc.edu/feed/?cat=67&post_thumb=1&meta_keys=academic_info will retrieve all posts in category 67, along with their thumbnails (if available) and the value of the 'academic_info' field (if available).

-The
 == Installation ==

 1. Upload 'cals_rss2_feed-extend' to the '/wp-content/plugins/' directory